clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 <figure>
 <img src="/images/french_elections/scatters/immigrants.png" style="width: 100%;">
 </figure>
-The more foreigners, the less prone are voters to choose the Front National.
+It seems that the more immigrants in town, the less prone are voters to choose the Front National.

 <p style="text-align: center;">***</p>